adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ## Download, install and Start the blockchain
 First, you must download and install æternity.
 Instructions for [Ubuntu](Troubleshooting#for-ubuntu) and for [Mac](Troubleshooting#for-mac).

-Then, before you can start executing commands you have to start the node.
-To start it execute the `start.sh` script using the following command from inside the node folder:
+Before you can start executing commands, you have to start the node.
+In order to start the node you must execute the following command.
 ```
 sh start.sh
 ```